bbuzzee/Daymet-to-data/README.md

 ## Inputs

-Users will need to upload a file containing a column for location id (string or number) and either a column for zipcode or separate columns for latitude and longitude, for example,
+Users will need to upload a file containing a column for location id (string or number) and either a column for zipcode or separate columns for latitude and longitude.
+For example,

 ![alt text](./DaymetRShiny/www/header_zip.PNG "Description goes here")